 These topics I know all too well since I went over them in college many times and they are all around me almost on a daily basis at work.
 I dedicated plenty of study time to these topics, but not as much as I dedicated to something more difficult for me to understand, such as pensions, which I considered to be the most difficult topic on FAR.

-Here’s how I used my Interactive Practice Questions (IPQs) to help me get through both the easy and difficult concepts:
+Here’s how I used my QBank to help me get through both the easy and difficult concepts:

-- After completing each quiz, the best thing about the IPQs that helps me understand the material better is going back and reading the explanations for all my answer choices.
+- After completing each quiz, the best thing about the QBank is that it helps me understand the material better is going back and reading the explanations for all my answer choices.
 This includes both incorrect and correct answers.
 I highly recommend reading all of the answer explanations because it enhances and deepens understanding of the concepts being learned.

 I know that sometimes it feels like the multiple choice questions for FAR are long and draining because most of them require calculations.
 If you are tired after a long day at work, the last thing you want to do is go through these intense sessions of MCQs.
 However, just remember that lots of practice and patience are required for FAR.
 And if you can figure out what’s easy and what’s hard for you and use your time wisely, you’ll get through it soon enough!